-Objectives Delivery ✓ = Action Completed O = Action in Progress ■ = Action Proposed Resources Comments complete YEAR 23/24 YEAR 24/25 YEAR 25/26 YEAR 26/27 Provide a clean and well maintained park environment Carry out a daily inspection by parks staff (during peak season-twice weekly at other times), local partners and members of the public to provide an immediate response to litter/vandalism/graffiti Parks and street care operatives and Friends of group volunteers 0 • - Existing revenue budgets All offensive graffiti is cleaned of within 24hrs by PASC, 7 days for all other graffiti or as soon as is practically possible.
+Deliver Objectives Action Lead O = Acti on Compl on in Prog on Propos gress Resources Comments × = Not x = Not completed YEAR 22/23 YEAR 23/24 YEAR 24/25 YEAR 25/26 Provide a clean and well maintained park environment Carry out a daily inspection by parks staff (during peak season-twice weekly at other times), local partners and members of the public to provide an immediate response to litter/vandalism/graffiti Parks and street care operatives and Friends of group volunteers 0 • • • Existing revenue budgets All offensive graffiti is cleaned off within 24hrs by PASC, 7 days for all other graffiti or as soon as is practically possible.
 Clean pavilion, showers and toilets Carry out on a weekly basis by PASC staff.
-PASC Staff, Facilities Manager 0 - - Existing revenue budgets Ensure in good repair and in running order.
+PASC Staff, Facilities Manager 0 - Existing revenue budgets Ensure in good repair and in running order.
 Clean and safe Children's Play Equipment Inspect children's play equipment on a weekly basis and full technical audit every 3 months.
 Carry out running repairs as required.
-PASC Technical Staff 0 - Existing revenue budgets Empty and clean litterbins Empty litter bins twice weekly PASC Staff 0 • • Existing revenue budgets Audit annually with a view to replacing worn out bins and positioning new bins in hot spo areas.
+PASC Technical Staff 0 - - - Existing revenue budgets Empty and clean litterbins Empty litter bins twice weekly PASC Staff 0 • • - Existing revenue budgets Audit annually with a view to replacing worn out bins and positioning new bins in hot spot areas.
 Provide clean and well maintained benches and seats.
-Inspect on a weekly basis of all benches and seats in the park, clean as necessary PASC Staff 0 • • Existing revenue budgets Maintenance of benches and seats included in the maintenand schedule.
-In 2023 Community Payback Service carried this ou Provide a well maintained park environment Grounds maintenance to be carried out to BS7370 and in accordance with the Landscape quality manual PASC Staff 0 • • Existing revenue budgets Officer time Regularly updated Landscape Quality Manual
+Inspect on a weekly basis of all benches and seats in the park, clean as necessary PASC Staff 0 • • • Existing revenue budgets Maintenance of benches and seats included in the maintenance schedule.
+Provide a well maintained park environment Grounds maintenance to be carried out to BS7370 and in accordance with the Landscape quality manual PASC Staff 0 - Existing revenue budgets Officer time Regularly updated Landscape Quality Manual

-Aim 3: To Prov Aim 3: To Provide a Well Maintained & Clean Park Objectives Action Lead ✓ = Acti Delivery ✓ = Action Completed O = Action in Progress ■ = Action Proposed X = Not completed Resources Comments YEAR 23/24 YEAR 24/25 YEAR 25/26 YEAR 26/27 Assistance from community sources for routine maintenance tasks to assist with well maintained and clean park Community litter picks and maintenance of the community orchard and use of Community Payback Parks Development Officer 0 Existing revenue funding - materials supplied A great complement to existing maintenance tasks and operations.
-Recycled litter Installation of a recycling bin located adjacent to the play area Parks development officer and the friends group √ The friends group to fund the bin and PASC to install A sustainable system of litter disposal and educational recycling within the park.
+Aim 3: To Prov ide a Well Maintained & Clean Park Objectives Action Lead Delivery ✓ = Action Completed O = Action in Progress ■ = Action Proposed X = Not completed Resources Comments YEAR 22/23 YEAR 23/24 YEAR 24/25 YEAR 25/26 Assistance from community sources for routine maintenance tasks to assist with well maintained and clean park Community litter picks and potential use of Community Payback Parks Development Officer 0 • - - Existing revenue funding - materials supplied A great complement to existing maintenance tasks and operations.
+Recycled litter Installation of a recycling bin located adjacent to the play area Parks development officer and the friends group The friends group to fund the bin and PASC to install A sustainable system of litter disposal and educational recycling within the park.